Robust $Q$-learning Algorithm for Markov Decision Processes under Wasserstein Uncertainty: Introduction

-In \cite{liu2022distributionally} the authors introduced a $Q$-learning algorithm for distributionally robust Markov decision processes, where the corresponding ambiguity set of transition probabilities consists of all probability measures which are $\varepsilon$-close to a reference measure with respect to the Kullback-Leibler (KL) divergence, and prove its convergence to the optimal robust Q-value function.
-Note that by definition of the KL-divergence, only probability measures which are absolutely continuous with respect to the reference measure are admissible.
-In this paper, we consider as ambiguity set of transition probabilities a Wasserstein ball of radius $\varepsilon$ around a (possibly estimated) reference measure.
-In particular, the ambiguity set of probability measures is non-dominated.
-The pre-specified parameter $\varepsilon$ represents the amount of uncertainty one is facing, namely the larger $\varepsilon$, the more unsure one actually is regarding the (estimated) reference measure to be the correct transition probability of the underlying Markov decision process.
-In this setting, we develop a new robust $Q$-learning algorithm for which we have theoretical guarantees of convergence to the corresponding optimal robust $Q$-value function (see also \eqref{eq_definition_qstar}).
-The design of our $Q$-learning algorithm combines the dynamic programming principle of the corresponding Markov decision process under model uncertainty recently derived in \cite{neufeld2022markov} and a convex duality result for worst-case expectations with respect to a Wasserstein ball (see \cite{bartl2020computational}, \cite{blanchet2019quantifying}, \cite{gao2022distributionally}, \cite{mohajerin2018data}, and \cite{zhao2018data}).
+While there has been a lot of contributions in the literature on distributionally robust Markov decision problems, only very recently, to the best of our knowledge, there has been a first $Q$-learning algorithm developed in \cite{liu2022distributionally} to solve distributionally robust Markov decision problems.
+More precisely, in \cite{liu2022distributionally} the authors recently introduced a $Q$-learning algorithm tailored for distributionally robust Markov decision problems where the corresponding ambiguity set of transition probabilities consists of all probability measures which are $\varepsilon$-close to a reference measure with respect to the Kullback-Leibler (KL) divergence, and prove its convergence to the optimal robust Q-value function.

+The goal of this paper is to provide a $Q$-learning algorithm which can solve distributionally robust Markov decision problems where the corresponding ambiguity set of transition probabilities for the underlying Markov decision process is a Wasserstein ball around a (possibly estimated) reference measure.
+We obtain theoretical guarantees of convergence of our $Q$-learning algorithm to the corresponding optimal robust $Q$-value function (see also \eqref{eq_definition_qstar}).
+The design of our $Q$-learning algorithm combines the dynamic programming principle of the corresponding Markov decision process under model uncertainty (see, e.g., \cite{neufeld2022markov}) and a convex duality result for worst-case expectations with respect to a Wasserstein ball (see \cite{bartl2020computational}, \cite{blanchet2019quantifying}, \cite{gao2022distributionally}, \cite{mohajerin2018data}, and \cite{zhao2018data}).

+From an application point of view, considering the Wasserstein distance has the crucial advantage that a corresponding Wasserstein-ball consists of probability measures which do not necessarily share the same support as the reference measure, compared to the KL-divergence, where by definition probability measures within a certain fixed distance to the reference measure all need to have a corresponding support included in the support of the reference measure.
+We highlight that from a structural point of view, our $Q$-learning algorithm is different than the one in \cite{liu2022distributionally}, which roughly speaking comes from the fact that the dual optimization problem with respect to the Wasserstein distance has a different structure than the corresponding one with respect to the KL-divergence.

 We demonstrate in several examples also using real data that our \emph{robust} $Q$-learning algorithm determines \emph{robust} policies that outperform non-robust policies, determined by the classical $Q$-learning algorithm, given that the probabilities for the underlying Markov decision process turn out to be misspecified.